TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_cpsw_gptp_lwip.md

 Please refer to \ref NETWORKING_LWIP_STATIC_IP.

 ## Build the example

+\cond SOC_AM62PX
+\note Due to EVM limitation of only 1 MAC address available in the EEPROM, manual MAC address entries have been added using Sysconfig.\n To modify them, go to Enet (CPSW) > System integration config, and modify the entries under 'MAC Address List' option.
+\endcond

 - When using CCS projects to build, import the CCS project for the required combination and build it using the CCS project menu (see \ref CCS_PROJECTS_PAGE).